pandastrail/gio-data-pro/docs/projects/tracking_framework.md

 > *This hybrid architecture showed that data maturity isn’t about choosing monolith or mesh — it’s about designing the right conversation between the two.*

 ---
+**Giovanni López, Oct 2025, Written as an outlet to document my ideas on the topic**

+---
 Navigation on the left sidebar, or back to [Projects Overview](../projects/index.md)